webmanager2009/webmanager20091/README.md

 ## Requirements:
 1) During the coding should be used Java coding conventions.
 2) Use the **instanceof** operator to determine the type of shape.
+---
+# Homework № 7
+## LEARNING OF INTERFACES AND EXCEPTIONS HANDLING

+## Task № 1:
+Open the program created on Homework № 5 and make the following changes:
+- replace the *view()* method with the *toString()* method in the description of the **Book** class and change the code that used the *view()* method to appropriate applying of *toString()* method.
+- provide for handling incorrect data input by user through the exception handling mechanism (to do this, describe your exceptions). *For example*, you describe the **Validator** class, which contains methods for checking of something for something,  and use its methods to validate the entered values.
+If all is well, the program continues to work, but if the data is not correct, you throw an exception, and the code using validation should handle the exception.
+- supplement the **Books** class with methods of sorting the set of books by author alphabetically, by publisher in alphabetical order, by cost in descending order.
+Consider when sorting that the original set should not change, this only changes its presentation to the user, i.e. you need to apply copying an array of books before sorting.

+## Requirements:
+1) During the coding should be used Java coding conventions.
+2) Use the **Comparator** interface to describe the rule for comparing books by the specified criterion.